wolfskaempf/leipzig/README.md

 A web app for the 80th International Session of the European Youth Parliament
 ***
 ## What is `leipzig`?
 While programming this web app I tried to make it as easily modifiable as possible, allowing future sessions to fork it and to modify it to their liking.
-Of course it's main purpose was serving as a web app for the 80th International Session of the European Youth Parliament.
+However, it's main purpose was serving as a web app for the 80th International Session of the European Youth Parliament.
+In the future I might make it even more accessible to other sessions.
 ***
 ## Usage
 ### Standard